 Many people would not give up their serger or overlock machine when they are sewing knits and stretchy fabric.
 Is a serger a machine you must have to sew knits?
 No. Is it a fantastic complement to sewing and are you going to love it if you sew a lot of knits?
 Most likely.
 Since you are the only one who can make a decision, you owe it to yourself to learn about sergers and all of the possibility before you make a decision.

 07 of 07

 The beauty of knit fabric is the stretch but you don't always want the stretch.
-For example, a shoulder seam you would want to be a stable seam that does not stretch and end up down to your elbow.
-Many times you will find this type of seam stabilized with twill tape or a lightweight interfacing that extends slightly beyond the seam allowance.
+For example, you would want a shoulder seam to be a stable seam that does not stretch and end up down to your elbow.
+Many times you will find this type of seam stabilized with twill tape or lightweight interfacing that extends slightly beyond the seam allowance.

 Another important aspect of sewing knits is finishing all of your seams with a seam finish which stabilizes the seam and prevents the seam allowance from curling.
 As with all seam allowances, you want the seam allowance to lay smooth and blend into the garment rather than be a lumpy eyesore.